defaultnamehere/cookie_crimes/README.md

 ### macOS

+#### Why is it different on macOS?
-For whatever reason, running Chrome with `--headless` has allowed reading of cookies from headful Chrome on-and-off over the last few years as changes to Chrome are made.
-This has caused the `headless` method to sometimes not work on macOS.
+For whatever reason, running Chrome with `--headless` has allowed reading of cookies from normal ("headful") Chrome on-and-off over the last few years as changes to Chrome are made.
+Seriously there are so many commits every _day_ that it's become difficult to say "Chrome does not have this feature".
+This has caused the `headless` method to _sometimes_ not work on macOS.

+#### How to do it
 Instead, you can run:
 ```
 ./cookie_crimes_macos.sh
 ```

 ##### Formatting for EditThisCookie
 Chrome's cookie format stores domains with leading dots (e.g. `.google.com`), and so to import _all_ cookies into Chrome via the EditThisCookie Chrome Extension, you'll need to remove the leading dots.
-You can do this via the following Enterprise Grade bash script:
+You can do this via the following Enterprise Grade and completely unnecessary bash script:

 ```
 cat cookies.json | ./format_for_editthiscookie.sh
 ```

 ##### How it works
-It works by quickly killing and restarting Chrome, and attaching remote debugging to the new Chrome session with `--restore-last-session`.
+On macOS, remote debugging is enabled by quickly killing and restarting Chrome, and attaching remote debugging to the new Chrome session with `--restore-last-session` (Just like clicking "restore tabs" in Chrome).
 This does have the downside of making the Chrome window look like it crashed for about 0.5s (it did lol) and reloading all tabs.
 But hey, the user will probably just assume their Chrome crashed and restored itself.

 Extra crispy thanks to [@IAmMandatory](https://twitter.com/iammandatory) for sharing this trick `<3`

 `cookie_crimes_macos.sh` will also download, execute, and delete a [websocat](https://github.com/vi/websocat) binary to make the websocket request.

+### Microsoft Edge

+Listen I know that's not Chrome, but hear me out.
+Because Edge is based on Chromium, the same trick works.
+Here's a [blog post by @wonderwuzzi23 with all the details](https://wunderwuzzi23.github.io/blog/posts/2020/cookie-crimes-on-mirosoft-edge/).

 ### Multiple Profiles
 If you want to extract the Chrome cookies for a profile other than the Default profile, just edit the `PROFILE` variable in `cookie_crimes.py`.
 This uses some sneaky "writing to `/tmp`" tricks to trick Chrome into reading the cookies for us.